rht-labs/ansible-stacks/README.md

+# This project is deprecated.

+It has been replaced by https://github.com/redhat-cop/casl-ansible/tree/master/roles/openshift-applier and https://github.com/rht-labs/labs-ci-cd

 # Open Innovation Labs: Ansible Stacks

 This repository contains a variety of Ansible roles to build and configure different technology stacks for Open Innovation Labs engagements.
 Currently, the repository is broken into two types of roles: